cashubtc/awesome-cashu/README.md

 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
 - [SatsContactBot](https://github.com/massmux/SatsContact) is a Telegram bot that converts Lightning Zaps/Tips in Cashu Ecash sent to you via a Telegram message
 - [npub.cash](https://npub.cash) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
+- [Shopstr](https://shopstr.store) is a Nostr marketplace client that uses Cashu tokens to settle payments via DMs